marcelovca90/feature-selector/README.md

-# bf-feature-selector
+# feature-selector

-Brute-force Feature Selection with Scikit-Learn and Optuna.
+Simple Feature Selection with Scikit-Learn and Optuna.

 # Instructions